-The Group also operates the following long-term incentive plans for Group and Maison executives, to which SEC members are not eligible.
-Awards are made on an annual basis.
 The Long-term Retention Plan ('LRP') is a cash incentive plan primarily used as a retention tool for key positions within the Group.
 For each eligible participant, the awards are set at the grant date at between 50% and 150% of the target short-term cash incentive awarded for the previous year (which varies as a percentage of fixed salary depending on employment grade) and become payable, typically after three further years of service.
 The level of the award granted is determined based on the current position, as well as on the employee's individual performance and potential, while ensuring consistency across the Group.
 In exceptional circumstances a higher percentage may be awarded.
 Exceptionally in the year ended 31 March 2020, LRP were granted to certain employees in lieu of RSU awards.
 These LRP awards vest in tranches over three, four and five years.
+No awards were made under the LRP plan in the year ended 31 March 2023.